-There are a number of desirable characteristics for trees or shrubs that will be grown in an alley cropping system.
-It is not necessary (probably not possible) that all the following characteristics be exhibited by one tree species:
+There а number of are desirable characteristics for trees or shrubs that will be grown in an alley cropping system.
+It is not necessary (probably not possible) that of the following characteristics be all exhibited by one tree species:

-- Produces a commercially valuable product or multiple products (i.e., timber, nuts) that has an acceptable local market. - Relatively fast growing (medium growth rate on high value trees is acceptable) or highly valued for production or conservation benefits - Produces appropriate shade for the companion crop - Be adapted to a variety of sites and soils - Deep-rooted with minimal roots at the soil surface to minimize competition with crops in the alleyway. - Have foliage with minimal acid-generating potential if companion crops prefer a pH neutral soil.
-Conifers acidify soil, combine well with acid loving crops.
+- Produces a commercially valuable product or multiple products (i.e., timber, nuts) that has an acceptable local market. - Is relatively fast growing (medium growth rate on high value trees is acceptable) or highly valued for production or conservation benefits - Produces appropriate shade for the companion crop - Is adapted to a variety of sites and soils - Is deep-rooted with minimal roots at the soil surface to minimize competition with crops in the alleyway.

-- Does not produce growth inhibitory chemicals (allelochemicals) that would prevent some crops from growing near them (e.g., black walnut) - Have a growing season that complements the companion crop - Produces wildlife benefits
+- Has foliage with minimal acidgenerating potential if companion crops prefer a pH neutral soil.
+Conifers acidify soil, combine well with acid loving crops. - Does not produce growth inhibitory chemicals (allelochemicals) that would prevent some crops from growing near them (e.g., black walnut) - Has a growing season that complements the companion crop - Produces wildlife benefits